citp/privacy-policy-historical/b/bi/biz/bizety.com.md

-> *The following text is extracted and transformed from the bizety.com privacy policy that was archived on 2014-10-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141007185453id_/http%3A//www.bizety.com/privacy-policy-2) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bizety.com privacy policy that was archived on 2015-04-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150401091601id_/http%3A//www.bizety.com/privacy-policy-2) for the most accurate reproduction.*

-# Privacy Policy - Bizety
+# Privacy Policy - CDN, Security, Infrastructure | Bizety

+## **Privacy Policy**

 What information do we collect
 We collect information from you when you register on our site.